 Step 1: Find specialists

-To find a specialist there are several possibilities.
+To find a specialist there are several possibilities:

-Contact the authors of scientific publications
+Contact the author of scientific publications

 Ask your doctor or other physicians for recommendations